Exploiting Invariance in Training Deep Neural Networks: Enforcing Invariance in Training Neural Networks

 Experiments show that the above formulation works well for simple classification tasks that do not require scale invariance (see results in Sec. \ref{sec:ablation}).
-However, it may not work well for some other tasks such as object detection and instance segmentation, in which scale invariance plays an important role.
-To generalize the benefits of network deconvolution to these tasks, we incorporate local statistics to remove the scale in each individual sample.
+However, it may not work well for some other tasks such as object detection and instance segmentation where scale invariance plays an important role.
+To generalize to these tasks, we incorporate local statistics to remove the scale in each individual sample.
 This simple strategy is inspired by the biological observation that \textit{animal visual systems also use two sets of statistics for visual analysis} \cite{hubel1962receptive,bear2020neuroscience}.
 The retinal light reflex~\cite{bear2020neuroscience} suggests local statistics is used to adjust the scale of the signal.
-For a fully-connected layer, the local statistics is calculated from each row of the data matrix $X$.
-For a convolution/correlation layer, the local statistics can be either calculated for one or more rows of the data matrix, or even for the feature tensor at each layer.
-In our development, we have found the latter option works well and does not introduce an excessive computational cost.
+For a fully-connected layer, local statistics are calculated from each row of the data matrix $X$.
+For a convolution/correlation layer, local statistics can be calculated for one or more rows of the data matrix or even the full feature tensor at each layer.
+We have found empirically that the last option works well and does not introduce an excessive computational cost.
 At each layer we standardize each sample tensor interchangeably with $\mu,\sigma$~\cite{ba2016layer}, or with mean $l_1$ norm $E(|x|)$ if we just consider the scale.
 Combined with the linear transform weights, our proposed feature transform is:

-Here $S$ is the standardization operating on the \textit{rows} of $X$, which is a diagonal matrix ($\frac{1}{\sigma_i}$) if we only consider the scaling or augmented by an extra column ($-\frac{\mu_i}{\sigma_i}$) if we also consider the bias.
-And $D$ is the decorrelation operating on the \textit{columns} of $S\cdot X$.
-Weight is trained in the transformed space, based on the uncorrelated features $S\cdot X\cdot D$.
+Here $S$ is the standardization operating on the \textit{rows} of $X$, a diagonal matrix ($\frac{1}{\sigma_i}$) if we only consider the scaling or augmented with an extra column ($-\frac{\mu_i}{\sigma_i}$) if we also consider the bias, and $D$ is the decorrelation operating on the \textit{columns} of $S\cdot X$.
+The weights are trained in the transformed space based on the uncorrelated features $S\cdot X\cdot D$.

-Our formulation transforms both the rows and columns of $X$, with no redundancy introduced.
+Our formulation transforms both the rows and columns of $X$ without introducing redundancy.
 Normalization using local statistics enforces scale invariance, aligning features of different scales.
 Normalization with global statistics enforces $GL(n)$-invariance, leading to faster convergence.